-Instructional Materials and Lab Resources Excellent Very Good Good Ineffective No or Insufficient Evidence Align with stated course or unit learning objectives. Х 2.
-Meet/reflect current industry practices and standards. Х 3.
-Provide options for multiple learning styles. Х 4.
-Instructional materials are cited properly. Х 5.
-There is evidence of materials and resources that support innovative learning techniques. Х Comments or Recommendations Specific to each section rated:

-- 1. The various labs seem to be effective and supportive of the learning outcomes. - 2.
-Content is consistent with industry practices. - 3.
-Multiple learning options are limited by the nature of the course.
-Assessment is based on multiple activities. - 4.
-Instructional materials are cited as needed. - 5.
-Materials provided support various learning techniques.
+Instructional Materials Excellent Very Good Ineffective No or

+Good Insufficient Evidence

+1. Align with stated Evidence

+course or unit learning Х

+objectives.

+2. Meet/reflect current

+industry practices and Х

+standards.

+3. Provide options for

+multiple learning Х

+styles.

+4. Instructional materials

+are cited properly.
+X

+5. There is evidence of

+materials and resources Х

+that support innovative

+learning techniques.

+Comments or Recommendations Specific to each section rated:

+1. .
+The learning materials are supportive of the learning outcomes.

+2. Content is consistent with industry practices.

+3. There appear to be multiple learning options and assessment is based on

+multiple activities.

+4. Instructional materials are cited as needed.

+5. Materials provided support various learning techniques.